 Our study has some limitations.
 First, this is an observational study of hospitalized COVID-19 patients and is thus prone to all the limitations of observational studies.
-For instance, causative association cannot be inferred from our results.
+For instance, causative association cannot be established from our results.
 While our analyses attempted to ensure that hyperglycemia preceded the outcomes of interest, the possibility of a temporal bias cannot be refuted.
-Second, our study was not designed to implement any practice changes based on hyperglycemia detection.
-On the contrary, we posit that a closer clinical scrutiny of COVID-19 patients based on glycemic status may provide additional insights into their clinical course.
+Second, our study does not include any practice changes based on hyperglycemia detection.
+However, our results suggest that a closer clinical scrutiny of COVID-19 patients based on glycemic status may provide additional insights into their clinical course.
 Studies in future need to specifically address these hypotheses.
-Third, whether hyperglycemia in COVID-19 patients is consequential or coincidental to disease biology is currently unknown and cannot be surmised from our results.
+Third, although we have provided a coherent model of the pathophysiology, whether hyperglycemia in COVID-19 patients is consequential or coincidental to disease biology is currently unknown and cannot be surmised from our results.
 Studies are needed to specifically understand the biology of hyperglycemia in COVID-19 patients.
 Fourth, since the BG data were retrospectively derived from the source of blood sample, its relation to fasting status remains unknown in this study.

 This heterogeneity of BG sampling could have biased our OR estimates.
 Despite this potential measured and unmeasured confounding, our results from sensitivity analyses indicate that our interpretations are likely to have been minimally influenced by confounding due to BG sampling.
-Fifth, the likelihood of undiagnosed diabetes at admission was 4% and 10% in the influence of this misclassification on our interpretations.
+Fifth, the likelihood of undiagnosed diabetes at admission was 4% and 10% in the nodiabetes/no-hyperglycemia and no-diabetes/hyperglycemia groups, respectively.
+We evaluated, through sensitivity analyses, the influence of this misclassification on our interpretations.
 While the sensitivity analyses demonstrated the robustness of our inferences, larger multicentric studies are needed before the findings can be generalized.

-DM/HG and DM/HG+ groups, respectively.
-We evaluated, through sensitivity analyses, the deterioration in COVID-19 patients.
+Nevertheless, we present evidence in favor of hyperglycemia as an early marker of clinical deterioration in COVID-19 patients.
 Hyperglycemia as defined in this study is mostly inclusive of and incremental to known diabetes status both in terms of prevalence and its association with mortality.
 A shift of focus from diabetes to hyperglycemia can enable early identification of patients at risk for poor outcomes and thus improve risk stratification of COVID-19 patients.